-RULE 5.6 TEAM REGISTRATION AND FEES
+RULE 5.5 TEAM REGISTRATION AND FEES

-5.6.A All teams must register annually with the League.
+5.5.A All teams must register annually with the League.
 Teams must not conduct any practices without registering and obtaining insurance through the League, and no new teams will be added to the series scoring after the second race of the series.

-5.6.B The deadline for online annual Team Registration is two (2) weeks before the opening race.
-A late fee may be applied to teams that register after the deadline.

-5.6.C The deadline for teams to pay the annual team registration fee is within ten days from the registration deadline.
-A late fee applies if the fee received after the ten-day deadline.

-5.6.D If a team changes from Division II to I before the first race, it must pay the difference in fees and if a team changes from Division I to II before the first race, it will receive a refund for the difference in fees.
+- 5.5.B The deadline for online annual Team Registration is two (2) weeks before the opening race.
+A late fee may be applied to teams that register after the deadline. - 5.5.C The deadline for teams to pay the annual team registration fee is within ten days from the registration deadline.
+A late fee applies if the fee received after the ten-day deadline. - 5.5.D If a team changes from Division II to I before the first race, it must pay the difference in fees and if a team changes from Division I to II before the first race, it will receive a refund for the difference in fees.

-RULE 5.7 TEAM TRAINING LIMITS AND PRE-SEASON
+RULE 5.6 TEAM TRAINING LIMITS AND PRE-SEASON

-5.7.A NICA has strict training limits for NICA League Teams and NICA Indie Clubs.
+- 5.6.A NICA has strict training limits for NICA League Teams and NICA Indie Clubs.
 These limits protect student-athletes and create a supportive environment, as well as reduce exposure to physical risk and burnout.
-While NICA is 100% committed to supporting its students and coaches who suffer injuries, insurance coverage applies only to the allowable activities described below.

-5.7.B League teams and clubs are limited to the number of weeks during which they can participate in, and conduct the allowable activities described below.
-Insurance coverage is not provided for any activities outside of these time limits.

-5.7.C Any coach working with student-athletes during their off-season that is not sanctioned/insured under another non-scholastic organization may risk the eligibility of the coach, rider, and team to compete in NICA races.

-5.7.D Each year is divided into a pre-season, a regular season, and an off-season.
+While NICA is 100% committed to supporting its students and coaches who suffer injuries, insurance coverage applies only to the allowable activities during the preseason and regular season.
+NICA insurance coverage is for NICA sanctioned events and practices only.
+Participation in any events outside of NICA is not covered by NICA insurance. - 5.6.B League teams and clubs are limited to the number of weeks during which they can participate in, and conduct the allowable activities described below.
+Insurance coverage is not provided for any activities outside of these time limits. - 5.6.C Any coach working with student-athletes during their off-season that is not sanctioned/insured under another non-scholastic organization may risk the eligibility of the coach, rider, and team to compete in NICA races. - 5.6.D Each year is divided into a pre-season, a regular season, and an off-season.
 Although the dates may vary, Leagues must adopt a schedule otherwise consistent with the following:

-5.7.D.1 PRESEASON
+5.6.D.1 PRESEASON